JOINT BASE SAN ANTONIO-LACKLAND, Texas (AFNS) –

-The new Air Force Club Member Portal begins at six pilot bases, including Joint Base San Antonio, in May before being rolled out across the Air Force in August.
+The new Air Force Club Member Portal begins at six pilot bases in May 2017 before being rolled out across the Air Force in late summer.
 The web- and app-based system allows members to choose their payment methods and receive real-time event information directly on their smart devices.

-Currently, member dues are charged to a Chase Bank-affiliated club membership credit card.
+Currently, member dues are charged to a specific bank-affiliated club membership credit card.

 “The beauty of the new system is that members can now use their credit or debit card of choice,” Boyd said.
 “It’s an easy process … you simply update your profile using your smartphone, tablet, laptop or desktop computer.”

 Members without easy access to smart devices or computers can stop by their local club for assistance.

 The new Air Force Club Member Portal system also standardizes payment dates for membership dues.
 Currently, members are charged dues at different times during the month.
 All members will now be charged dues on the 15th of each month.

 In addition to more freedom with dues payment methods, members will be better informed about club programs and events in real time through the web portal and an application on their smart devices.